splunk/public-o11y-docs/admin/notif-services/splunkoncall.rst

 #.
 Click the :strong:`Splunk Observability Cloud Signal Monitoring` tile.
 The :strong:`Service API Endpoint` value displays.

-   If you don't see an endpoint URL value, click :strong:`Enable Integration` to generate one..
+   If you don't see an endpoint URL value, click :strong:`Enable Integration` to generate one.

 #.
 Copy the entire endpoint URL, including the ``$routing_key`` text, for use in :ref:`oncall3`.